 - Nomador was originally a French house sitting site so you’ll find a lot of places for French speaking destinations, but there’s plenty of other places listed too

-- You can browse for free and even better, you can apply for up to 3 listings for free, making this a great site to get started on
+- You can browse for free making this a great site to get started on

 They all operate in slightly different ways and have communities that rave about them, but I think Nomador is a great place to start for testing the water for free.

-It’s where I scored my first two house sits!
+It’s where I first scored free accommodation with two house sits!

 If you’re looking after animals it will certainly help your case if you’ve had pets yourself.
 Living in London, having a pet isn’t something we can’t do so I used that to tell people that’s why I was so excited by the thought of it!
 I think what’s more important is to show that you’re a trustworthy and likeable person who’s going to show their home with the respect it deserves.